chen-darren/densenet-for-smartwatch-ppg/README.md

 - For reference, see:
     - G. Huang, Z. Liu, L. van der Maaten, and K. Q. Weinberger, “Densely Connected Convolutional Networks,” Jan.
 28, 2018, arXiv: arXiv:1608.06993. doi: 10.48550/arXiv.1608.06993.

 This project also builds upon and extends previous research on Pulsewatch.
-For more information, please refer to the Pulsewatch repository maintained by my postdoc mentor: [PulsewatchRelease](https://github.com/Cassey2016/PulsewatchRelease.git).
+For more information, please refer to the Pulsewatch repository maintained by my postdoc mentor, Dr. Dong (Cassey) Han: [PulsewatchRelease](https://github.com/Cassey2016/PulsewatchRelease.git).

 ## Training, Validating, and/or Testing Model
 - Go to the `README.md` file in the `main` folder.